KDE/documentation-docs-kdenlive-org/glossary/glossary_built-in.rst

       Introduced with version 23.04.0, a sequence is basically a timeline.
 Sequences are part of a project but can be rendered independently.
 A project can have multiple sequences (hence the alias 'nested timelines').
 See :ref:`sequence`.

    Shade
-      IN color theory, a shade is a mixture of a color with black, increasing its darkness.
+      In color theory, a shade is a mixture of a color with black, increasing its darkness.
 Compare :term:`tint`, :term:`hue` and :term:`saturation`.

    Slip Tool
       Used in editing.
 Keeps the original duration of the clip.
 Compare with working with old film material: the film strip is slipped back and forth beneath the given "window" of the clip length.
 See :ref:`timeline_edit_tools`